National FPS Practice Test

-D. Share the PSP’s own experience as a parent working with providers.
+D. Share the FPS’s own experience as a parent working with providers.

 3. Facilitating Use of Resources and Supports

-In the process of conducting outreach activities in a specific community, the PSP learns that there are many families that could benefit from services, but who are not accessing them due to cultural and spiritual beliefs.
-Which of the following is one way a PSP can work to improve supports in this community?
+In the process of conducting outreach activities in a specific community, the FPS learns that there are many families that could benefit from services, but who are not accessing them due to cultural and spiritual beliefs.
+Which of the following is one way a FPS can work to improve supports in this community?

-A. Present training to providers regarding the needs of the community based on the current contacts the PSP has had
+A. Present training to providers regarding the needs of the community based on the current contacts the FPS has had

 B. Increase cultural competence by participating in the neighborhood activities (health fairs, celebrations, etc), getting to know families, and networking with community leaders